 WHERE: Punta Mita, Mexico

-Let the mild current of the Four Season’s Lazy River move you along the Oasis complex—a mini-jungle encircling 23 rooms and suites.
+Let the mild current of the Four Seasons Resort, Punta Mita’s Lazy River move you along the Oasis complex—a mini-jungle encircling 23 rooms and suites.
 You’ll never miss a beat with soothing music playing both above and below the water.
 Dotting the sundeck are plenty of lounge chairs and complimentary perks like magazines, sunscreen, and ice buckets of bottled water.
-The full-service bar serves poolside champagne and cocktails, plus a creative menu highlighting bento boxes, sushi, caviar, and tapas.
-Grown-ups can mosey over to the luxurious, adult-oriented Tamai complex combining four pools, a whirlpool, full bar, and 10 private cabañas.
+The full-service bar serves poolside Champagne and cocktails, plus a creative menu highlighting bento boxes, sushi, caviar, and tapas.
+Grown-ups can mosey over to the luxurious, adult-oriented Tamai complex combining four pools, a whirlpool, a full bar, and 10 private cabañas.
 Pull the curtains and curl up on a daybed strewn with pillows, or watch the game on a 42-inch plasma TV.
 Each cabaña is equipped with a DVD player, sound system, Wi-Fi, phone, private bar, and a variety of books and music selections.
 Ring your cabaña host for complimentary amenities including fruit, flowers, beverages, and iced bottled water.
 You’ll need to open your wallet (even wider) for Shiatsu massage, manicures, and the margarita foot treatment, all available in the comfort and privacy of your cabaña.

 Soak away your worries at the elegant, 4,850 sq. ft.
 Hibiscus Pool reserved exclusively for adults.
 Named for the inlaid hibiscus flower made from 630,000 mosaic tiles, the tranquil pool features two Jacuzzis and is just far enough away from the bustling Wailea Canyon Activity Pool.
 Remodeled in December 2017, the complex consists of nine individual pools on six different levels, connected by a massive lazy river that carries swimmers along whitewater rapids and gentle currents.
 Wailea Canyon also has four jungle pools, five intertwining slides, a whitewater rapids slide, a Tarzan pool with rope swing, and the world’s first water elevator.
-Adults can find peaceful escapes at the caves, waterfalls, Jacuzzis, and a swim-up bar.
+Adults can find peaceful escapes at the caves, waterfalls, Jacuzzis, and swim-up bar.
 For the kid in you, ditch your inner tube and try out the new Lava Tube slide—a 3-story drop that propels you at 22 miles per hour.

 The Springs Resort